+Let us elaborate on the expression in the right-hand side of \eqref{eq:test_stat_change_point}.
+If $\tau^*$ is sufficiently large, then the value of $\smash{\widehat \btheta{}_j^{EW}}$ will be close to $\btheta_1^\star$.
+Moreover, it will take significant time before the exponentially weighted average $\smash{\widehat \btheta{}_j^{EW}}$ forgets the pre-change history and moves towards $\btheta_{\tau^* + 1}^\star$.
+Hence, the first two terms in the right-hand side of \eqref{eq:test_stat_change_point} will grow rapidly while the other ones are of just logarithmic order.

+The proofs of Theorems \ref{th:main_rl} and \ref{th:main_dd} are moved to Appendix \ref{sec:th_proofs}.
+The section starts with general ideas and proof insights.
+Our approach is based on combination of regret bounds for the exponentially weighted average and fixed share forecasters with recent results on concentration of unbounded martingales.

-\section{Numerical experiments}
+\section{Numerical Experiments}

-In this section we present numerical experiments on artificially generated Gaussian sequences and real-world time series to illustrate the performance of Algorithm \ref{alg:score-based}.
-The code for the experiments discussed in this section is available at \href{https://github.com/lipperr/score_based_change_point_detection}{GitHub}\footnote{https://github.com/lipperr/score\_based\_change\_point\_detection}.
-We considered polynomial basis functions of degree 2 to test the method.
-Concerning the parameter tuning, the regularization constant $\lambda > 0$ and the shifting constant $\alpha \in [0, 1]$ are chosen empirically.
-The learning rate $\eta_t$ can either be an adjusted constant or updated as $\eta_t = 1/\sqrt{t}$, $t \in \{1, \dots, T\}$ for each incoming observation.
+We conduct an empirical study to evaluate the performance of Algorithm~\ref{alg:score-based}.
+Computational details concerning the exponentially weighted average forecaster and the fixed share forecaster, as well as threshold tuning procedure and the experiments on artificially generated Gaussian sequences and two real-world time series are presented in Appendix~\ref{sec:numerical_appendix}.
+In this section we discuss the change point detection procedures chosen for comparison and demonstrate the results on a human activity detection data set.

+For Algorithm~\ref{alg:score-based} during all of the trials we use $\bPsi(\bx) = (x_1, \dots, x_d, x_1^2, \dots, x_d^2)^\top$.
+Concerning the parameter tuning, the regularization constants $\lambda > 0, \gamma > 0$, the shifting constant $\alpha \in [0, 1]$ and the learning rate \(\eta_t\) are chosen empirically.